Jonathan Goforth: Biography

 The Goforths returned to Canada for a year.
-After their return to Henan in 1901, Jonathan Goforth felt increasingly restless.
-In 1904 and 1905 he was inspired by news of the great Welsh revival and read Charles Finney's "Lectures on Revivals".
+After their return to Henan in 1901, Jonathan Goforth felt increasingely restless.
+In 1904 and 1905 he was inspired by news of the great Welsh revival and read Charles Finney's Lectures on Revivals.
 In 1907, circumstances brought him to witness firsthand the stirring Korean revival ("When the Spirit's Fire Swept Korea" [1943] represents his response).
-As Goforth returned to China through Manchuria, congregations invited him back in early 1908.
-During this extended visit there the "Manchurian revival" broke out.
-It was the first such revival to gain nationwide publicity in China as well as international repute.
+As Goforth returned to China through Manchuria in early 1908, congregations invited him back.
+During his extended visit there the "Manchurian revival" broke out, the first such revival to gain nationwide publicity in China as well as internationally.
+From 1908 to 1913, thousands of Chinese people converted to Christ.
 The revival transformed Goforth's life and ministry; from then on he was primarily an evangelist and revivalist, not a settled missionary.
-He also became one of the best known of all China missionaries, admired by many, but criticized by some for "emotionalism."
+He also became one of the best-known of all China missionaries, admired by many, but criticized by some for "emotionalism".

 In 1925, he decided to remain within the Presbyterian Church in Canada, and his Henan station was transferred to the support of the United Church of Canada.
 He and Rosalind, despite their age and frailties, were then sent by the church to begin work in Manchuria, where they remained until Goforth's eyesight failed in 1935.
-He remained active into the 1930s, especially in Manchuria; in 1931 the Goforths coauthored "Miracle Lives of China".
-After his death in Toronto, Rosalind, a capable writer who had first published in 1920, wrote the popular "Goforth of China" (1937, with many reprints), and her own autobiography, "Climbing: Memories of a Missionary's Wife" (1940).
+He remained active into the 1930s, especially in Manchuria; in 1931 the Goforths coauthored Miracle Lives of China.
+After his death in Toronto, Rosalind, a capable writer who had first published in 1920, wrote the popular Goforth of China (1937, with many reprints), and her own autobiography, Climbing: Memories of a Missionary's Wife (1940).